Graduate Policies

 Policy

-1. The NP program will aim to maintain 16.67% of the seats in the NP program for Indigenous students.
+1. The NP program will aim to maintain 16.67% of the seats for Indigenous students.

 2. On application to the NP program, Indigenous nurses will be able to indicate whether they would like to be considered for an equity seat.